 The Keys to the Lamborghini

-If you watch players like Eddie Van Halen, Joe Satriani, Steve Vai and especially Mike Stern you’ll notice that their playing is far more horizontal than vertical, freeing them from the horse box.
+If you watch players like Eddie Van Halen, Joe Satriani, Steve Vai, and especially Mike Stern, you’ll notice that their playing is far more horizontal than vertical, freeing them from the horse box.
 Mike Stern even demonstrates a technique for how to connect scale patterns in this video, check it out:

 Let’s take a more in-depth look at what Mike demonstrates in the video.

 If you’ve learned (or are in the process of learning) your scale shapes by using the CAGED or 3NPS systems, then you may be feeling a little trapped in those box shapes.
 The problem with these shapes is that there’s an over-emphasis on vertical movement.
 When soloing on guitar we ideally want to able to move not only vertically, but horizontally and diagonally in order to freely roam around the fretboard.